kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip37.md

 # 🎏 How to create KIP37 tokens <a id="How to use the KIP37 token"></a>

-In this section you will see how to build a Unity project using the KIP37 (ERC-1155) token standard on Klaytn.
+In this section you will see how to build a Unity project using the KIP37 (ERC-1155) token standard on Kaia.

 ## Getting Started <a id="Getting Started"></a>